Plots of all sorts follow. Feel free to cannibalize anything you like.

 ggplot(datmlm, aes(cond, arousal)) + ggdist::stat_halfeye(adjust = 0.5, width = 0.3,

-## bar + error Barplots aren’t great in terms of representing variance within a particular distribution.
-There are better alternatives like dotplots or violin plots.
-Nevertheless, it is sometimes helpful to include a barplot.
-Here’s one plotting pupil dilation differences as a function of reading curse words relative to neutral words.
-This takes a bit of fenagling using the melt function.
-Then create the barplot you need to make sure you are plotting means (if that’s what you want to do) rather than “identity”.
-It is also crucial to dodge the bars unless you want a stacked bar chart.
+Make sure you are plotting means rather than “identity”.
+Dodge the bars unless you want a stacked bar chart.
 Finally, you need stat_summary if you want to calculate and add error bars on the fly.
-This can be tricky to in terms of dodging and specifying the width of the error bars.
 I like the little slashes on the legend.
 You get those by passing “show_guide=T” to the geom_bar code.

 colvec <- c("gray", "green")